nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

 conversion from the exponent unit to the unit *one* must exist) and if the exponent has an uncertainty, the base must be dimensionless.
 Nonlinear units such as the decibel and the degree Celsius affect the behavior of gummys under certain operations.
+Most functions and operations respect the numpy boadcasting rules when passed numpy arrays.

 The gummy module installs a number of common mathematical functions_ that can be applied directly to dimensionless